-High beams are your go-to option when commuting on dark, empty roads with no other cars around.
-They are also an excellent choice for navigating open highways, rural roads, or back roads with poor or no street lights, especially when driving above 25 mph.
+High beams are your go-to option when driving on dark, empty roads with no other cars around.
+They are also excellent for navigating open highways, rural roads, or back roads with poor or no street lights, especially when driving above 25 mph.
 They provide extra visibility to quickly spot hazards from a distance, especially when driving at high speeds.